yagnik/salt-template/README.md

 ### Gotachas
 -  Add boot orchestrate to sync_all on minion start to allow custom module at boot time. https://docs.saltstack.com/en/latest/topics/reactor/#syncing-custom-types-on-minion-start
+-  Unlike all other external modules, pillars are not loaded from their pluralized name.
+They are loaded from "_pillar" directory.

 ### TO-DO